334 Idle Hour Boulevard Oakdale, NY 11769-1998 Principal: Sandra Rubin 631-244-2306 Email

 MailTo Button

-Click here to view the Hands-on History at Idle Hour Elementary slideshow.
+Click here to view the A Taste of Australia at Idle Hour Elementary slideshow.

 IH PTA Meeting 7 PM